► We drive the entire range

-The Mercedes A-class has returned, and it’s evolved into something quite different from the technical showboating of the original Mk1 monobox back in 1997.
-In fact, 21 years later the new A-class is an entirely conventional hatchback, and this latest version ups the ante with some impressive interior tech and a more enjoyable ride.
+The Mercedes A-class has evolved into something quite different from the technical showboating of the original Mk1 monobox back in 1997.
+Fast forward twenty and a bit years, and the new, 2018 Mercedes A-class hatchback ups the ante with a more conventional look, some impressive interior tech and a more enjoyable ride.

 Three-way comparison: we test new A-Class vs VW Golf vs Volvo XC40

-Step into a well-specced A-class and you’re greeted with a clean, premium-feeling cabin slathered in leather and crisp, modern widescreen displays (see below).
-The latter, it must be said, are a central part of the cabin, and control just about every auxiliary function the new A-class has.
-And, trust us, there’s a lot.
-Thankfully, however, the all-new MBUX infotainment system is polished to within an inch of its life, and HD graphics make the whole experience more like using a flagship smartphone than a car.
+Step into a well-specced A-class and you’re greeted with a clean, premium-feeling cabin slathered in leather and pinsharp, modern widescreen displays (see below).
+The latter are a central part of the cabin, and control just about every auxiliary function the new A-class has.
+And, trust us, there’s a lot functions.
+Thankfully, however, the all-new MBUX infotainment system is polished to within an inch of its life, and HD graphics make the whole experience more like using a flagship smartphone than a ‘entry-level’ hatchback.

 Finance deals from £269/month on the official Mercedes-Benz A-class page

 It might not have the total eyes-off design of the rotary dial, but it’s easy to get used to – and when combined with the new wheel’s hand controls, it’s an overall better experience.

 Oh, and because the American demands it, the main screen in the A-class is also a touchscreen – which does occasionally make things a little easier.